Helen A. Harrison, Curator

 Guild Hall Museum

-After college, I worked for a year at The Allen Memorial Art Museum in Oberlin, Ohio in their art conservation department.
+Beginning in September 1979 I worked for a year at The Allen Memorial Art Museum in Oberlin, OH, in their art conservation department.
 I had a studio and continued to paint, exploring styles ranging from pattern and decoration to figuration.
-I had an exhibition of my work in the College’s Allen Art Building in 1980.
-The next year, my application to the graduate program in painting at the Rhode Island School of Design was accepted and I began their two-year MFA program.
+I exhibited my large, colorful shaped paper paintings in the Oberlin College’s Allen Art Building in April 1980.
+In September 1980, I began a two-year MFA program at The Rhode Island School of Design, Providence, RI.
 My formal exploration of painting continued alongside trips to galleries and museums in New York City and conversations with faculty and guest critics including Pat Adams, Barbara Schwartz, David Salle, Richard Merkin and Eric Fischl.
-Conversations with my fellow student Karen Yama about what constitutes credible painting have continued through the decades as we each have followed our paths.
-My graduate exhibition was figurative work based on family narratives at the RISD Museum.
+In November of 1981 a group of my drawings and a paper sculpture vase were accepted for a solo exhibition at the Sarah Doyle Gallery at Brown University, Providence, RI.
+For my MFA exhibition, in May of 1982, I showed a suite of figurative work based on family narratives at the RISD Museum.

 After graduating, I returned to the Bay Area and supported myself as a landscape architect while maintaining studios first in San Francisco and next in Oakland.
 For my work during this period I merged the shaped paper materials from my undergraduate exhibition, with motifs of figures floating in motion.
 In 1985 I exhibited my work most notably at the Women’s Building in Los Angeles, CA. I also showed at Palo Alto Cultural Center, Palo Alto, CA, where Alfred Jan favorably discussed my work in the publication Artweek in July 1985.